Median Income

 Safety Score

-Burlington has an average annual temperature of 56°F (14°C).
+Burlington enjoys a temperate climate with an average annual temperature of 56°F (14°C).
 Winters average 34°F in January while summers reach 77°F in July.
-Annual precipitation is 45.3 inches.
+The area gets 293 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 45.3 inches.
+The area receives 10.2 inches of snow annually.
 Air quality is rated Good with a median AQI of 43.
+The city sits at an elevation of 554 feet.

 Temperature